 Cenote Azul Snorkeling

-Cenote Azul is also suitable for snorkeling.
-Make sure to pack your snorkeling gear when you visit this cenote as both kids and adults will enjoy seeing all the fish.
+Cenote Azul is perfect for snorkeling.
+Make sure to pack your snorkeling gear when you visit this cenote.
+Both adults and children will have a blast, I guarantee!

 Cenote Azul Diving